-- 1. Leakage we are proposing a higher incentive range as this approach does not reflect enhanced incentives for frontier shifting performance.
-We are proposing that up to £54m of incentives (outperformance incentive and underperformance penalty) are applicable during AMP7.
-This is an increase from £22.2m.
-The range is based on scale of enhanced incentives supported by customers through our 'Be the boss' engagement, presented as a £4 bill impact.
-In the event of strong outperformance across all performance commitments, we would still be within the overall RoRE range selected by customers. - 2 Supporting customers in vulnerable circumstances (qualitative and quantitative) we are proposing a lower incentive range.
-We are proposing that £7.25m of incentives are applicable to each PC (£14.5m total) in AMP7.
+- Leakage we propose that up to £54m of incentives (outperformance incentive and underperformance penalty) are applicable during AMP7.
+We explicitly sought customer views on our proposed enhanced incentives and bill impact for leakage.
+The range is based on scale of enhanced incentives supported by customers through our 'Be the boss' engagement, presented as a £4 bill impact. - 2 Supporting customers in vulnerable circumstances (qualitative and quantitative) we proposed a lower incentive range than the output of step 3.
+We propose that £7.25m of incentives are applicable to each PC (£14.5m total) in AMP7.
 The incentive range proposed is based on that considered acceptable by vulnerable customers in a series of focus groups, presented as a £1 bill impact.
-We are proposing that any outperformance in this area is ring-fenced and reinvested in services to support customers in vulnerable circumstances. - 3.
-Non-household retailer satisfaction we are proposing a lower incentive range.
-To account for developments in the market and to allow the net promoter score sample size to increase, we are proposing that incentives apply from 2022/23.
+We propose any outperformance in this area is ring-fenced and reinvested in services to support customers in vulnerable circumstances.
+Further details are provided in response to action ANH.OC.A56. - 3 Non-household retailer satisfaction to account for developments in the market and to allow the net promoter score sample size to increase, we are proposing that incentives apply from 2022/23.
 We are proposing that £5m of incentives (outperformance incentive and underperformance penalty) are applicable during AMP7.
+This means we are forgoing the incentives allocated in the first two years of AMP7.